-LYNN NEARY, host:
+LYNN NEARY, Host:

 Lauren Belfer joins us now to discuss her book.
 Thanks so much for being with us, Lauren.

-Ms. LAUREN BELFER (Author, "A Fierce Radiance"): Great to be here, Lynn.
+LAUREN BELFER: Great to be here, Lynn.

 NEARY: Now, I understand that you had a really personal reason for looking into this history of penicillin.
 Can you tell us a little bit about that?

 BELFER: He was dead a year later.
 He died on the Fourth of July in the 1920s of a fast- moving infection, and there was nothing his doctors could do to save him.

 NEARY: You know, I have to say I really had not thought much about the kinds of simple things that could turn deadly before the development of penicillin and the other antibiotics, as you describe in this book.
 How much did you know about it, other than your own personal experience in the stories you heard, before you really started your research on this?

 BELFER: So they used what was at hand.
 They had milk bottles.
 They had bedpans; that's what they used.
 And the great challenge of the war was to find a way to mass- produce penicillin because clearly, if you're just harvesting it drop by drop from a milk bottle, you're not going to be able to supply, say, the entire United States military with penicillin.
 But by D-Day, 1944, that's exactly what American industry had done.

 NEARY: Now, at the same time, penicillin was the military's focus, but as your book makes clear, and again, it's fiction, but according to your book, at the same time, there were what you call penicillin's cousins being developed, and these - this is what the pharmaceutical companies were really interested in because that's where the profit was.
 Why is that?

 BELFER: And because the government controlled the production, the government took the patents.
 But there were patents to be made available for the other antibiotics.
 This became what is now a billion-dollar industry.
 It did not exist in 1940.